liu044100/SmileTouchID/README.md

 # SmileTouchID
-A project for integrate Touch ID &amp; passcode conveniently
+A library for integrate Touch ID &amp; passcode conveniently

 #What can it do for you?

-##### 1. Handle all complicated things about Touch ID & Input Passcode, you just need to write a few simple code to integrate Touch ID & Input Passcode for your app.
+##### 1. Handle all complicated things about Touch ID & Input Passcode,
+e.g.,Automatically handle the device that not support Touch ID,  you just need to write a few simple code to integrate Touch ID & Input Passcode for your app.

 ```
 if ([SmileAuthenticator hasPassword]) {